New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 The longer bond with the higher yield usually has the same maturities as the other bond.
 This makes U.S. Treasuries more sensitive to changes in interest rates than corporate bonds of comparable maturities.
 The federally backed Treasury securities that are guaranteed to pay principal and interest on time are considered less risky and can command lower interest rates than corporate bonds.
 A five-year Treasury bond lasts less than five years because interest payments were received before maturity.
 But a five-year corporate bond with a higher yield is even shorter.

 If the issuer does not default, a bondholder holding a bond to maturity will get the face value plus interest.
 However, prematurely redeemed bonds may be worth more or less than their face value.
-Hence, rising interest rates should not affect the return on a bond held to maturity but may affect the price of a bond sold on the secondary market before maturity.
+Hence, evolving interest rates should not affect the return on a bond held to maturity but may affect the price of a bond sold on the secondary market before maturity.

 Bond ladders